Digital-Physics/ca-rl/README.md

 ToDo:
-1) Remove CriticPattern Network to start
+1) Remove CriticPattern Network to start.
 The action to write should be made to flip (not write) one bit.
 The agent is 1x1 not 3x3.
 2) Fix code; make Actor-Critic sound